astoycos/ansible-keylime-tpm-emulator/README.md

 | NOTE: Customized args (`--instances`, `--repos` etc), come before the mainvagrant args (such as `up`, `--provider`) |
 | --- |

-Connect to the two VMs by bringing up to terminals already in the keylime_environment_setup directory and then run `vagrant --instances=2 ssh keylime1` in the first terminal and `vagrant --instances=2 ssh keylime2` in the second terminal
+Connect to the two VMs by bringing up two terminals already in the `keylime_environment_setup` directory

+Then run `vagrant --instances=2 ssh keylime1` in the first terminal and `vagrant --instances=2 ssh keylime2` in the second terminal

 Navigate to the root directory in both VMs with the command `sudo su -`